blogdaren/PHPCreeper/README.md

         $context = [];

-        //【version <  1.6.0】: we mainly use an OOP style API to create tasks
+        //【version <  1.6.0】: we mainly use an OOP style API to create task
         //$producer->newTaskMan()->setXXX()->setXXX()->createTask()
         //$producer->newTaskMan()->setXXX()->setXXX()->createTask($task)
         //$producer->newTaskMan()->setXXX()->setXXX()->createMultiTask()
         //$producer->newTaskMan()->setXXX()->setXXX()->createMultiTask($task)

-        //【version >= 1.6.0】: we provide a shorter and easier API to create tasks
+        //【version >= 1.6.0】: we provide a shorter and easier API to create task
         //with more rich parameter types, and the old OOP style API can still be used,
         //and extension jobs are promoted just to maintain backward compatibility
         //1.
 Single-Task-API: $task parameter types supported: [string | 1D-array]